Byelaw Review FAQs

 Why are you banning barbecues?

 Barbecues especially single use, disposable ones can cause wildfires that have the potential to completely devastate wildlife and habitats.
 Most wildfires are caused by small fires that spread, combined with a sustained period of hot, dry weather.
 By adding barbecues to the fires byelaw, we are ensuring we are minimising the risk of wildfires as much as we can.
 One careless action could impact the environment for decades to come.

 Furthermore, single use barbecues or the coals from other barbecues, are often left as litter; that can also harm the wildlife and the environment.

 The byelaws don’t seem to address the issue of littering which is an increasing problem.
 How is that being dealt with?

-There is primary legislation (Environmental Protection Act 1990) that deals with litter in open spaces like Dartmoor.
+There are existing laws (Environmental Protection Act 1990) that deal with litter in open spaces like Dartmoor.
 It is an offence to throw down, drop or deposit litter or do anything that may lead to the defacement of the place by litter.